On March 3rd, I woke up to this text:

 Targetted.
 The creature was in the bathroom behind the wall next to this old circuit breaker with already detached wires.
 Then came the sound of the top front teeth of a large vermin gnawing on old wood and wires.
 The vibrations reminded me of the “heavy impact” drill dentists give an extra warning about.

 These animals had to leave.
 We were safe from COVID but chewing on live wires results in a burning old farmhouse.
-Success was a must.
+Failing wasn’t an option.

 I’d prefer to relocate them.